Broker Check

 Traditional IRAs

 Withdrawals can be made before age 59½ for the first-time purchase of a home or for higher education for your children.
 The normal tax rate applies, but there is no penalty.
+Withdrawals prior to age 59 ½ may result in a 10% IRS penalty tax in addition to current income tax.

 Roth IRAs